martinrenner/KI-GUI/README.md

 ### Setting Up FastAPI

 1. Create and move to `/backend`.
+2. Create and move to `/src`.
-2. Create a `main.py` file for your FastAPI application.
+3. Create a `main.py` file for your FastAPI application.
-3. Initialize FastAPI instance in `main.py` with following code:
+4. Initialize FastAPI instance in `main.py` with following code:

 <details>
   <summary>FastAPI Init Code</summary>